 Nancy Gould Owner, The Sheep Shoppe

 A graduate of, and former instructor at FIT in New York City, I am the owner of The Sheep Shoppe and have worked as a professional knit designer for more than 30 years.
-I love sharing my passion for fine fiber, design, and color.
-When I'm not knitting, felting, spinning, or dreaming up ideas for the shop, I can be found in the garden or wandering in the woods with my dogs Onslow and Annie.
+I love sharing my passion for fine fiber, technique, design, and color.
+When I'm not knitting, felting, spinning, or dreaming up ideas for the shop, I can be found in a garden or wandering in the woods with my dog Annie.

 Susan Cappucci Knitting

 I love the process of creating: knitting, sewing, quilting, embroidery, crocheting, cooking, and gardening.
 My Mom and grandmother taught me to knit as a young child and in junior high school I learned to sew.
 Throughout my life I have pursued self-instruction as well as taken classes to learn and discover new craft techniques.
 I am now available to teach private knitting lessons.